digitalcredentials/tls-did-resolver/readme.md

 ```
 npm run test
 ```

-Please notice that repeating the test on the same instance of a ganache test network will lead to a multiple contract error.

-### Build
+## Build

-Should be run before commit
+Should be run before each commit.

 ```
-npm run buils
+npm run build
 ```

+## Documentation

+The documentation for the TLS-DID Method and it's libraries can be found in the [tls-did repository](https://github.com/digitalcredentials/tls-did/blob/master/README.md).